 I had arrived with a list of things to do in Seattle, but I hadn’t expected my visit to begin so effortlessly…

 By Jim Ferri

-At the Westlake Center in downtown Seattle I stepped off the Light Rail train from Seattle’s Sea-Tac Airport after a comfortable 30-minute ride (only $3 per adult, $1 for seniors).
+At the Westlake Center in downtown Seattle, I stepped off the Light Rail train from Seattle’s Sea-Tac Airport.
+Since it was a comfortable 38-minute ride, and I was somewhat amazed it was only $3 per adult, $1 for seniors.

-The comfortable Mayflower, one of the city’s most historical hotels, was located right in the heart of Seattle’s downtown, a good location for seeing the sights of Seattle.
-I soon found it provided another benefit, as well: it was also adjacent to the Monorail, a vestige of the 1962 World’s Fair, that would whisk me off to the Seattle Center on a 90-second ride.
+Moreover, the comfortable Mayflower, one of the city’s most historic hotels, was located right in the heart of Seattle’s downtown.
+While it was a good location for seeing the sights of Seattle, I found it provided another benefit, as well.
+It was also adjacent to the Monorail, a relic of the 1962 World’s Fair, that would whisk me off to the Seattle Center on a 90-second ride.

-I had been in the city for all of about two hours and already I was feeling pampered.
+I had been in the city for only about two hours, and already I was feeling pampered.

 The Seattle Center

-It is home to the Seattle’s Space Needle, perhaps the most famous vestige of the World’s Fair, as well as the Chihuly Garden and Glass, Pacific Science Center, EMP Museum, Seattle Opera, Pacific Northwest Ballet, Seattle Repertory Theatre, Intiman Theatre, Seattle Children’s Theatre, Children’s Museum, all hinting at the richness of the city’s vast cultural tapestry and the many things to do in Seattle.
+In addition, many of those sites – the Chihuly Garden and Glass, Pacific Science Center, Museum of Pop Culture, Seattle Opera, Pacific Northwest Ballet, Seattle Repertory Theatre, the Intiman Theatre, Seattle Children’s Theatre, Children’s Museum – hint at the richness of the city’s vast cultural tapestry and the many things to do in Seattle.

 One of the Top Places to Visit in the City: Chihuly Garden and Glass